Mornor/ml-auto-subtitles/README.md

 > [Amazon Transcribe uses a deep learning process called automatic speech recognition (ASR) to convert speech to text quickly and accurately](https://aws.amazon.com/transcribe/).

 However, for some very close pronunciation cases, the model could be not accurate enough (althoigh constantly improving). <br />
-In the F.R.I.E.N.D.S extract I used as a test, Phoebe says
+In the F.R.I.E.N.D.S extract I used as a test, Phoebe says:

-> We went to a self-defense class today
+> We went to a self-defense class

 Which is translated by

-> Way went to a self-defense class today
+> Way went to a self-defense class

 ![transcribe_error](./readme_assets/transcribe_error.png)
 However annoying, this can be easily fixed by editing the resulting `.srt` file with a simple text editor.